oSharpey/cyber-obsidian/year-1/CF/CW2/CW2-notes.md

 - Linpeas tells us that the machine is vulnerable to CVE-2021-4043 or PwnKit - a polkit exploit
 - It also says its potentially vulnerable to CVE-2022-2588
+- We also get the root shadow file which we can crack with john

+## Priv Esc

+### Method 1
+- Crack root password using john
+- We have to combine the /etc/passwd entry for root and /etc/shadow entry for root
+-